pytroll/trollduction/doc/source/configuration.rst

 Product configuration file(s)
 -----------------------------
+.. _product:

 Two examples for product configuration are supplied in *trollduction/examples/* directory:

-* *product_config_hrpt.xml* for NOAA/AVHRR
+* *product_config_hrpt.xml_template* for NOAA/AVHRR
-* *product_config_hrit.xml* for Meteosat/SEVIRI
+* *product_config_hrit.xml_template* for Meteosat/SEVIRI

 These files describe, in XML format, which image composites are made.
-The different parts are explained below.
-Notice that also the corresponding closing tag is required (eg. *</common>*).
+Use these as a starting point for your own configuration, and save the file to the place set in your *master_config.ini* (without the *_template* ending!).
+The different parts and tags of the product configuration file are explained below.
+Notice that also *all* the corresponding closing tag is required (eg. *</common>*), and the file needs to be valid XML.

 The first part, *<common>*, can be used to give default values that are used, if not overridden, by all the *<product>* definitions.
 Also, by defining *<netcdf_file>* in this section, the data in original satellite projection will be saved in netCDF4 format to the given filename.